 - Prior to the descent of Islam, the Arabs had a pantheon of clan deities.
 They acknowledged Allah, adapted from an Aramaic term for the Hebrew God but besides crediting him with the creation of the heavens, the earths and providing rain they kept him in the background, focusing their worship on the clan deities, mostly as a part to assert the superiority of one's own clan over others (it was a vicious time).
 According to the Book Of Idols, Allah's children were more venerated than he was and Hubal, whose idol was the greatest of those in the Ka'bah, would have been king of the Arab gods from the Quaraysh and other Meccan's perspective.

-- Nana Buluku King and Queen of the gods in Fon religion.
+- Nana Buluku King and Queen of the gods in the religion of the Fon people of West Africa.
 There are also many lesser god monarchs, such as Sogbo who leads the thunder gods.

 - Aramazd was basically the Armenians adopting the monotheistic Ahura Mazda into their own polytheistic system.